takugian/quick-tutorials-with-aws/apigateway/apigatewaylambdaauthorizer/README.md

 # apigatewaylambdaauthorizer

-This project creates:
-- A REST API Gateway;
-    - Authorizer enabled;
-- A Lambda function as authorizer of the API
-    - CloudWatch Logs enabled;
-- A Lambda function as backend of the API
-    - CloudWatch Logs enabled;
+This project creates a REST API Gateway with a Lambda function as authorizer.

 ## How to invoke